brontosaurusrex/brontosaurusrex.github.io/books.md

 [goodreads:](https://www.goodreads.com/en/book/show/45252)
 > The year is 2380.
 The Intersolar Commonwealth, a sphere of stars some four hundred light-years in diameter, contains more than six hundred worlds, interconnected by a web of transport "tunnels" known as wormholes.
 At the farthest edge of the Commonwealth, astronomer Dudley Bose observes the impossible: Over one thousand light-years away, a star... vanishes.
 It does not go supernova.
 It does not collapse into a black hole.
 It simply disappears.

+## Alien Clay (Adrian Tchaikovsky - 2024)

+> On the distant world of Kiln lie the ruins of an alien civilization.
+It's the greatest discovery in humanity's spacefaring history - yet who were its builders and where did they go?